BIOSECURITY EMERGENCY POWERS

 - Officials and key stakeholders are briefed (national and regional).

-- A National Livestock Standstill is declared through a Controlled Area Notice, banning the movement of all susceptible animals and their semen and embryos across New Zealand.
+- A National Livestock Standstill is declared through a Controlled Area Notice, stopping the movement of all susceptible animals and their semen and embryos, plus equipment associated with them (like stock trucks) from their current property.

 - In the areas immediately around the infected property, a High Risk Area is declared (also through Controlled Area Notices).
 This prohibits movement of stock and risk goods like meat, milk, hides and wool.